tindrew/godot/modules/gdscript/README.md

 The distinction between full and shallow scripts is very important, as shallow scripts cannot create cyclic dependency problems, whereas full scripts can.
 The analyzer, for example, never asks for full scripts.
 Choosing when to request a shallow vs a full script is an important but subtle decision.

 In practice, full scripts are simply scripts where `GDScript::reload()` has been called.
-This critical function is the primary way in which scripts get compiled in Godot, and essentially does all the compilation steps covered so far in order.
-Whenever a script is loaded, or updated and reloaded in Godot, it will end up going through `GDScript::reload()`, except in very rare circumstances like the test runner.
+This critical function is the primary way in which scripts get compiled in Redot, and essentially does all the compilation steps covered so far in order.
+Whenever a script is loaded, or updated and reloaded in Redot, it will end up going through `GDScript::reload()`, except in very rare circumstances like the test runner.
 It is an excellent place to start reading and understanding the GDScript module!

 ## Special types of scripts

 Certain types of GDScripts behave slightly differently.
-For example, autoloads are loaded with `ResourceLoader::load()` during `Main::start()`, very soon after Godot is launched.
+For example, autoloads are loaded with `ResourceLoader::load()` during `Main::start()`, very soon after Redot is launched.
 Many systems aren't initialized at that time, so error reporting is often significantly reduced and may not even show up in the editor.

 Tool scripts, declared with the `@tool` annotation on a GDScript file, run in the editor itself as opposed to just when the game is launched.
 This leads to a significant increase in complexity, as many things that can be changed in the editor may affect a currently executing tool script.